jafaryor/knowledge-base/Soft Skills/software-dev-methodology/readme.md

     It suits to large-scale complex systems.
 Spiral is generally chosen over the waterfall approach for large, expensive, and complicated projects.

+    The Spiral Lifecycle Model is a sophisticated lifecycle model that focuses on early identification and reduction of project risks.
+A spiral project starts on a small scale, explores risks, makes a plan to handle the risks, and then decides whether to take the next step of the project (to do the next iteration of the spiral).
+It derives its rapid development benefit from continuously reducing the projects risk level.
+Success at using the Spiral Lifecycle Model depends on conscientious, attentive, and knowledgeable management.

+    You can find the steps in the Spiral model as follows:
+    1. The new system requirements are defined in details
+    2. A preliminary design is created
+    3. A first prototype of the new system is constructed from the preliminary design
+    4. A second prototype is evolved using four steps:
+        1. evaluation of the first prototype;
+        2. defining the requirements for the second prototype;
+        3. planning and designing the second prototype;
+        4. constructing and testing the second prototype
+    5. If the risk is great the project could be aborted.
+Risk factors might involve development cost overruns
+    6. The existing prototype is evaluated in the same manner as was the previous prototype, and, if necessary, another prototype is developed from it
+    7. The preceding steps are iterated until the customer is satisfied
+    8. The final system is constructed (based on the refined prototype)
+    9. The final system is thoroughly evaluated and tested
+    10. Routine maintenance is carried out on a continuing basis to prevent large-scale failures and to minimize downtime

+    __Pros:__
+    * Risk factors are considerably reduced
+    * Excellent for large and complex projects
+    * Allows for additional functionality later
+    * Suitable for highly risky projects with varied business needs

+    __Cons:__
+    * Costly model in software development
+    * Failure in risk analysis phase may damage the whole project
+    * Not appropriate for low-risk projects
+    * Might get continued and never finish

+* #### Kanban

+    The term Kanban has a verbatim translation.
+“Kan” means visible or visual and “ban” means a card or board.

 #### [Software Development Methodologies](https://medium.com/@gianpaul.r/software-development-methodologies-a856883a7630)